Skip to Main Content

 In addition, we are designed as a cohort model which guides students through the program via a designated course sequence.

 Tuition rates for our program are set by CSU and change slightly each year – for information on both student tuition and fees, please see the CSU future tuition costs page.
-Costs to attend 3 years of our program cost approximately $30,000.
+In-state tuition and student fees to attend 3 years of our program cost approximately $33,000 (out-of-state tuition is an additional $420/unit).

 • Details on the four concentrations